How

 it comes to my moral standing and I will not cheat

-lie or steal or will tolerate those that do.
-Every
+lie or steal or will tolerate those that do and

-day I get questions about something being fake
+to customers.
+Every day I get questions about

-with people you ride with, and if you are in Beijing
+ride with, and if you are in Beijing and end up

-and end up in an accident, may be calling me for
+in an accident, may be calling me for help or

-help or advice.
-Many of these Hebei plated bikes
+advice.
+Many of these Hebei plated bikes come

-come from questionalble sources and we have seen
+from questionable sources and we have seen many

 one only goes to perpetuate criminal activities.

-There is absolutely no reason for such stupidity!
+is absolutely no reason for such stupidity!
+Read

-Read my FAQs, do your research, and save yourself
+my FAQs, do your research, and save yourself some

 In